bnafack/NBA_GAMES/README.md

 2- apply an imputation mechanism to fill in the gaps

- Since we are predicted the winner teams, the missing value will affect the prediction, however, for prediction of the team which will win the season, it is important to find the right missing value to be accurate
+ Since we want to predict a winner team, the missing value will affect the prediction, however, for prediction of the team which will win the season, it is important to find the right missing value to be accurate

  in this case we used imputation method because each games is important, we got the data in the folder [new_data](https://github.com/B23579/NBA_GAMES/tree/main/new_data)